amazon-archives/deploy-manage-microservices-on-ecs-and-fargate/lab-guides/codepipeline.md

 ## Task 6 - Push a change to CodeCommit repository to trigger the CodePipeline

-Now that we have configured the event rule and target, let us push a change to the CodeCommit repository and verify that our CodePipeline is triggered.
-We will change the the login button text and color.
+Now that we have configured the CloudWatch Event rule and target, let us push a change to the CodeCommit repository and verify that our CodePipeline is triggered.
+We will change the the login button text.

 1. To change button text edit the file **ecs-workshop-user-interface-service/user-interface-service/user-interface-service-code/views/index.html** as shown below.